arrow

 • Carefully plan and budget for maintenance costs as part of your overall financial planning process.
 This planning should include estimating the cost of ongoing maintenance and support, as well as budgeting for periodic upgrades and replacements of hardware and software.

 • Choose vendors who provide reliable and timely maintenance services and who are committed to keeping the systems up-to-date with the latest security and technological advancements.
+Ask them what risk management technology in financial services they use and understand how they can benefit your business.

 • Always monitor and evaluate the maintenance plans to ensure that they are effective and cost-efficient.
 This may involve assessing the frequency and cost of maintenance activities, identifying areas where cost savings can be realized, and regularly reviewing vendor contracts to ensure that maintenance costs are reasonable and well-defined.